 You aren't able to refuse to have doubt.
 No matter how secure you are about your system of beliefs, your mode of thinking, your way of living, or your relationships, you will soon run smack up against its limits.
 The limits of your knowing: there is more to know than you can hold in your mind.
 The limits of all knowing: there are mysteries that are bigger than mere knowledge.
 (Wisdom is, in part, knowing when you don't or can't know.)
 And, there is contradiction in our understanding; we won't always be sure that in moments of one-or-the-other choices, we chose the right one.
 The more secure you are, the more the whispers come through: maybe it ain't so, maybe you staked your life on nothing.
 Do you know what this phenomenon is called?
-Life.

 Knowledge and Trust

-This means that doubt can be a help to faith, maybe even a part of faith.
+This means that doubt can be a help to faith, even a part of faith.
 The fullest opponent of faith is not doubt, but fear.

 Doubt Within Faith: It Happens.

 I'll give one example from my own life.
 The resurrection.
-It's the event that my entire way of thinking hinges on; my thought gets seen through its lens.
+It's the event that my entire way of thinking hinges on; my thought projects itself through its lens.
 But I wasn't around back then.
 Those who wrote about it from back then may indeed just be blowing smoke.
 I don't know, on a factual basis, whether or not it happened, nor does anyone else alive today.
-Yet, I have surprisingly little doubt that Jesus returned from the dead.
+Yet, I have surprisingly little uncertainty that Jesus returned from the dead.
 Instead, my fears focus on one particular thing: Jesus' promise that his followers will share in that new world He's creating.
-Even there, when it comes to what happens to many other people, the doubts aren't frequent or strong; I'm secure that they're going to the big dance.
-When it comes to myself, however, my doubts are ever present.
+Even there, when it comes to what happens to many other people, the unease isn't frequent or strong.
+I'm secure that they're going to the big dance.
+When it comes to myself, however, my suspicions are ever present.
 I believe there's no grading system, but I still wonder if I've made the grade.
 If it's all about love, then what have I done because of love?
 A website and a bunch of radio shows?
 With so few friends, who am I loving, face-to-face and in person?
 With no wife (or anything within sight distance of having one), I haven't ever been a husband, someone who takes on the sacred promise and challenges of actually loving a specific someone else close up, day in and day out.
 So how am I living a life of love?
 But even beyond all that, there is that nibbling little whisper that I was never meant to go on from here.
 That maybe this life was what God made me for, that God put me here to do certain things, and then one day the Lord would gently close my eyes, and I would come to an end.

 Doubt Grows.
 And Shrinks.